-This academic status will be communicated to each student who was on Academic Probation and did not improve their cumulative GPA during the next semester of enrollment (e.g., GPA decreased from 1.85 to 1.68).
+This academic status will be communicated to each student who was on Academic Probation and did not improve their cumulative GPA during the next semester of enrollment (e.g., GPA decreased from 1.85 to 1.68; or GPA did not improve 1.85 to 1.85).
+Continuing to improve the overall GPA to 2.0 or higher will help the student return to "Good Standing (GS)" with SMC.
 Probation Continued students may be limited in the number of credit hours that they are permitted to register for during the next academic semester.
+Students are afforded an appeal process (described here) if they disagree with the committee's decision to be placed on Probation Continued.